MIT-LCP/mimic-website/content/help.md

 If you are seeking advice for a specific question, we would suggest either:

 - posting your question to the [Open Data StackExchange](http://opendata.stackexchange.com/), labelled with the "mimic-iii" keyword.
 For example, see [this question](http://opendata.stackexchange.com/questions/6262/what-is-the-iserror-column-in-mimic-iiis-noteevents-table) on the noteevents table.
 - raising an issue on the [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code/issues).
+To raise an issue, log in to GitHub, click "New issue", add a title and description of the problem, and then select the "Submit new issue" button.

 # Contact us